tailucas/investec-api-python/README.md

 <!-- SETUP -->
 ## Setup

+Get the package on [PyPi][pypi-project-url].

-Install [Poetry][python-poetry-url] for dependency and runtime management, which already references the submodule in the `pyproject.toml` configuration.
+I recommend the use of [Poetry][python-poetry-url] for dependency and runtime management.
 Follow the instructions on the Poetry site [here][python-poetry-install-url].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>